NashFP/steganography/README.md

   ## Hamlet Encoded
   ![screenshot](hamlet_encoded.bmp)

+  # Challenge
+  Write a decoder to parse the text out from the hamlet_encoded.bmp image and write it to a file (decoded.txt).

+  Dr. Boady wrote an encoder and decoder in Python, can you write an encoder as well as the decoder?

   # Interesting note on representing information
   On the topic of how meaning can be encoded,
   [from Dr. Boady](https://algorithms.boady.net/content/001_binary/007_chars.html?highlight=babel):